Zwerd/zwerd.github.io/_posts/2021-06-04-automating_letter_counting.md

 ---

-# Automating Letter Counting for Tombstone Engravings: A Meaningful Project

 ## A Unique Connection

 In my journey of learning about Judaism, I have been fortunate to spend time in the synagogue, where I prayed and engaged in discussions with my rabbi.
 His deep understanding of the faith and life experiences have profoundly influenced me.
 What particularly struck me was his unique background as a former grave digger who now crafts tombstones.
 His current work is not just a job; it is a calling that honors the memories of those who have passed.